BloomTech-Labs/mydish-be/README.md

   }
 ```

-GET `/cookbook/?category=foo` returns recipes saved by the logged in user as long as the category matches a current category tag. in the above example, replace foo with the desired category, if category is left empty it returns users entire cookbook
+GET `/cookbook` or `/cookbook?category=foo` Find recipes saved by the logged in user as long as the category matches a current category tag.
+In the given example, replace "foo" with the desired category.
+If category is left empty it returns users entire cookbook.

 ```js
 res = {